geoffrey4444/spectre-cpp-basics/LessonOutlines/Lesson3.md

   - Using templates: std::array and std::vector demo

   - Build a complex struct using doubles for re, im part
-    - Add free functions for abs, arg, +, -, scale by real factor
+    - Add free functions for real, imag, abs, arg, +, -, scale by real factor
     - Challenge: Add functions for *, /
     - Add a print() function that prints complex numbers
   - Template Complex and free functions on type, try with double, int